julienmoumne/julienmoumne.github.io/_posts/2015-11-22-introducing-rx-training-games.md

----
-title: Introducing Rx Training Games
----

 *Rx Training Games* is a coding playground that can be used to learn and practice [Reactive Extensions](http://reactivex.io/) coding [grid-based](https://github.com/JulienMoumne/rx-training-games/blob/master/API.md) games.

 See it in action [here](http://julienmoumne.github.io/rx-training-games).